-One of the best places to go for design inspiration and tools for creating infographics, layouts and stunning presentations is Canva.
-Here you can see how the pros match fonts, graphics, color and layout to best effect—and it lets you apply it to your projects.
+- One of the best places to go for design inspiration and tools for creating infographics, layouts and stunning presentations is Canva a great one-stop tool for creating infographics, presentations and graphical layouts, easily.

-An important task during the early design stage of most large elearning projects is prioritizing and chunking the main headings and sub-topics.
+An important task during the early design stage of most large elearning projects is prioritizing what needs to be covered, and chunking content into specific areas.

-Mind Mapping tools, and especially collaborative Mind Mapping tools, are great for this.
-Here are two to look at:
+Mind Mapping tools, especially collaborative ones, are great for this.
+Here’s some to explore: